[ admissions ]

 Prospective undergraduates should refer to Yale College’s visitor information for campus tours.
 The Department of Music is the home of undergraduate music majors.
 Click here for the undergraduate music brochure.

 Yale School of Music offers a B.A./M.M. program for current Yale College students, who may apply during their junior year at Yale.
-Interested students should contact Lily Sutton, Director of Admissions.
+Interested students should contact Donna Yoo, Director of Admissions.